remotealex/notes/README.md

 Based on the Zettelkasten method by Luhmann inspired by [How to take smart notes](https://fortelabs.co/blog/how-to-take-smart-notes/?utm_source=hackernewsletter&utm_medium=email&utm_term=fav).
 Plain-text format inspired by The Pragmatic Programmer.

+## Aims

+The main aim of this repo is to be a safe place for me to collect and store notes for future use.
+One of the main take aways from _how to take smart notes_ is that writing isn't the result of thinking, it is **where it happens**.

+Each piece of information has been written in my own words, another core principle of good note taking along with linking between _cards_ and thoughful categorisation.

+## Flow

+1. Write notes on paper while reading/learning/thinking (no highlighting or copying)
+2. Go through the notes, thinking about links to previous notes and in what way this new information will fit into my current system.
+3. Write down the keywords and links from this new information to your existing information.
+4. Add the new information to my _box_.
+5. Add clickable links to relevent _cards_.
+6. Commit changes to repo.

 ## File system

 There are top-level directories which present are _categories_.
 They're coded by a simple numeric ID (`1-cooking/`).